Introduction

 Critical Focus: Essential tasks only.
 Eliminate non-critical projects.

-- Finalize transition agreement with HARC
+- Finalize transition agreement with HARC ( Quick link to interactive form )

 - Collect existing inventories (guides, finding aids)